ricpol/pygrister/doc/scim.rst

   we always use integers;
 - when creating or updating
   `a user <https://support.getgrist.com/api/#tag/scim/operation/createUser>`_,
-  protocol for providing emails and photos is rather convoluted and support multiple instances: in reality, Grist will only store the "primary" email/photo.
+  protocol for providing emails and pictures is rather convoluted and support multiple instances: in reality, Grist will only store the "primary" email/pic.
   It's easier in Pygrister: you just provide a list of strings for both emails and
-  photos: the first one is intended as the primary (then again, only the first item will be used by Grist anyway);
+  pics: the first one is intended as the primary (then again, only the first item will be used by Grist anyway);
 - the DELETE endpoint will only return a status code, with no payload.
 This is an exception (perhaps an oversight?) to the behaviour of Grist apis,